SciGraph/SciGraph/README.md

 ----------
 SciGraph aims to represent ontologies as a Neo4j graph.
 SciGraph reads ontologies with [owlapi](http://owlapi.sourceforge.net/) and ingests ontology formats available to owlapi (OWL, RDF, OBO, TTL, etc).
+Have a look at [how SciGraph translates some simple ontologies](https://github.com/SciCrunch/SciGraph/wiki/Neo4jMapping).

 Goals:
 * OWL 2 Support